api3dao/operations-deprecated/README.md

 - `templateId`: Template ID (must match one from `/data/apis/{oisTitle}/templates`)
 - `parameters`: Airnode ABI-encoded parameters to extend the ones defined by the template
+- `beaconId`: Beacon ID (must match `templateId`, `parameters` encoded and hashed)
 - `decodedParameters`: `parameters` decoded to be human-readable
-- `chains`: Chains that the beacon is currently operational on (must match one in `chains.json`)
+- `chains`: Chains that the beacon is currently operational on (must match ones from `chains.json`)
-- `beaconId`: Beacon ID (must match `templateId`, `parameters` encoded and hashed)
-- `firstPartyAirkeeperDeviationPercentage`: Deviation percentage to be used by the API provider-operated Airkeeper
+- `apiProviderAirkeeperDeviationPercentage`: Deviation percentage to be used by the API provider-operated Airkeeper
-- `thirdPartyAirkeeperDeviationPercentage`: Deviation percentage to be used by the API3-operated Airkeeper
+- `api3AirkeeperDeviationPercentage`: Deviation percentage to be used by the API3-operated Airkeeper
+- `sponsor`: Sponsor address that will be used while requesting an update (sponsor wallet to be derived from the API provider `xpub`).
+Both the API provider-operated and the API3-operated Airkeepers use the same `sponsor`.
+- `apiProviderAirkeeperSponsor`: Airkeeper sponsor address that will be used by the API provider-operated Airkeeper to keep the beacon (sponsor wallet to be derived from `xpub` in `apiMetadata.json`)
+- `api3AirkeeperSponsor`: Airkeeper sponsor address that will be used by the API3-operated Airkeeper to keep the beacon (sponsor wallet to be derived from `xpub` in `api3Metadata.json`)